Cloth-Foundation/Cloth/GOVERNANCE.md

 ### 4.2 Proposal Authors

-Anyone can submit language enhancements via the **Loom RFC process**.
+Anyone can submit language enhancements via the **Cloth RFC process**.
 Authors shepherd their proposals from drafting to approval.

 ---